sortega/fango/README.md

 - [EH97] Conal Elliott and Paul Hudak.
 Functional reactive animation.
-In *Proceedings of the ACM SIGPLAN International Conference on Functional Programming (ICFP-97)*, volume 32,8 of ACM SIG- PLAN Notices, pages 263–273, New York, June 9–11 1997.
+In *Proceedings of the ACM SIGPLAN International Conference on Functional Programming (ICFP-97)*, volume 32,8 of ACM SIGPLAN Notices, pages 263–273, New York, June 9–11 1997.
 ACM Press.

 - [HJ89] I. Hayes and C. Jones.
-Specifications are not (necessarily) exe- cutable. *IEE Software Engineering Journal*, 4(6):330–338, Novem- ber 1989.
+Specifications are not (necessarily) executable.
+  *IEE Software Engineering Journal*, 4(6):330–338, November 1989.

 - [Hoa81] C. A. R. Hoare.
 The emperor’s old clothes. *Commun.
 ACM*, 24(2):75–83, 1981.